Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

                        height={500}
                        zoom={zoom} />
         </svg>
-        // markua-end-insert
+        // ...and here.
       </div>
     );
 }
 ```

 We call our dataset `filteredTechSalaries` because we're going to add filtering in the [subchapter about adding user controls](https://swizec1.teachable.com/courses/react-for-data-visualization/lectures/6888938#user-controls).
 Using the proper name now means less code to change later.
-The magic of foresight 😄
+The magic of foresight :smile:

 We use `_.groupBy` to build a dictionary mapping each `countyID` to an array of salaries, and we use our `countyValue` method to build an array of counties for our map.